JiangWeibeta/MLIC/README.md

 img.resize((new_width, new_height), Image.ANTIALIAS)
 ```

-The training dataset is available at [HuggingFace](https://huggingface.co/datasets/Whiteboat/MLIC-Train-100K).
+The training set is available at [HuggingFace](https://huggingface.co/datasets/Whiteboat/MLIC-Train-100K).

 #### Command